mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Preparation.md

 By ensuring a diverse team and preparing the necessary materials and tools, the session can be more dynamic, inclusive, and productive, leading to more innovative and effective solutions.

 ---
-Here’s how the preparation section can be applied in the context of the Simple Calculator Project's brainstorming session:
+# Applied to the Simple Calculator Project

 ---

-### Preparation for Brainstorming Session
+# Preparation for Brainstorming Session

 #### Forming a Diverse Team
 - **Selection of Participants**: